Work From Home Statistics

 (McKinsey & Company, World Economic Forum)

-This statistic and similar stats on working from home indicate a mismatch between how flexible employers are willing to be and what employees seek.
+This data indicates a mismatch between how flexible employers are willing to be and what employees seek.

 The divide is one of the reasons underlying the Great Resignation, with unprecedented numbers of employees leaving their jobs since the pandemic in search of a better work-life balance.